NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/wind/EmptyDomainCFD.rst

 Considering the high computational cost of the simulation, the CFD models can only be run remotely using High-Performance Computing (HPC) resources at DesignSafe-CI.
 Thus, the user is required to have DesignSafe account to run the simulations.
 Also, the generated CFD model is saved locally as a typical OpenFOAM case.
 This will allow the user to copy this directory and run the simulation elsewhere.

 To set up empty domain simulation in WE-UQ, from the *Menu Bar* click **Tools** and select *CFD - Empty Domain Simulation* as shown in :numref:`fig-tools-menu-bar`.
 This will open up a new dialog window for defining the CFD model (see :numref:`fig-emp-dmn-window`).
-The workflow for this feature is similar to :ref:`Isolated Building CFD Model <lblIsolatedBuildingCFD>` and the user need to refer to this manual for the details instruction.
+The workflow for this feature is similar to :ref:`Isolated Building CFD Model <lblIsolatedBuildingCFD>` and the user needs to refer to this manual for details instructions.
 Here a brief step-by-step procedure is given.

 .. _fig-tools-menu-bar: